Placing an Order

 Using the Order Contact Form

-All prints are made to exhibition standards on archival fine art rag papers using Ultrachrome K3 inks with an Epson 9800 printer.
+All prints are made to exhibition standards on archival fine art rag papers using archival inks.
 I print on matte paper for a look which is similar to Byron Harmon’s original prints.
 The tested archival life of the papers I choose to print on is 100 years or longer.
 I can provide either neutral black-and-white prints or warm toned prints similar to the historic chestnut brown Van Dyck colouring which Byron also printed in.
 I generally print images with a lot of snow and ice in neutral tones and other images in warm tones but any image may be printed either way so please indicate your preference.

 Smaller prints are shipped flat and larger prints are shipped rolled.
 The prints are well packaged to ensure their safe arrival but should the unlikely occur and a print be damaged in shipping I will provide a replacement at no additional cost.
 I generally ship by Canada Post Expedited or Express mail so that tracking information is available for all shipments.